Stackclash/5e-vault/5. Mechanics/Items/Crusaders Shortsword.md

 - **Properties**: [[/5.
 Mechanics/Rules/Item Properties.md#Finesse\|Finesse]], [[/5.
 Mechanics/Rules/Item Properties.md#Light\|Light]], Martial
 - **Weight**: 2.0 lbs.

-The Crusader's Shortsword is a sentient lawful good [+1 shortsword](compendium/items/1-weapon.md) (Intelligence 11, Wisdom 13, Charisma 13).
+The Crusader's Shortsword is a sentient lawful good [[5.
+Mechanics/Items/1 Weapon.md\|+1 shortsword]] (Intelligence 11, Wisdom 13, Charisma 13).
 It has hearing and normal vision out to a range of 120 feet.
 It communicates by transmitting emotion to the creature carrying or wielding it.

 The sword's purpose is to fight evil.
 The sword has the following additional properties: